-Invented in 1965, but only becoming mainstream in recent years, pickleball is often noted for being the fastest growing sport in America.
-The reason for this is clear: the game is easy to learn and instantly fun for beginners, then reveals itself to be incredibly complex at advanced levels.
-Like a chess match played at lightning speed (with volley speeds as fast as 50 MPH), this addictive sport requires strategy, reflex, and hand-eye coordination.
-Because pickleball does not heavily rely on physical strength and running ability, the game can be enjoyed and played competitively by people of all ages.
+Invented in 1965, Pickleball has recently exploded in popularity, and is currently the fastest growing sport in America.
+The reason for this is clear: the game is easy to learn, yet hard to master.
+New players can quickly learn the rules and have fun their first day out.
+At advanced levels, the game resembles a chess match played at lightning speed, requiring strategy, reflex, and hand-eye coordination.
+Pickleball does not heavily rely on physical strength and running ability, so the game can be enjoyed and played competitively among people of all ages.

 For more information, check out the videos below, and read the basic rules summary on USAPA.org.